 This document explain the process of contributing to the Thanos project.

-First of all please follow the CODE_OF_CONDUCT in all your interactions with the project.
+First of all please follow the CODE_OF_CONDUCT in all your interactions within the project.

-The philosophy of Thanos and our community is borrowing much from UNIX philosophy and the golang programming language.
+The philosophy of Thanos and our community borrows heavily from UNIX philosophy and the Golang programming language.

 If you encounter any issue or you have an idea to improve, please:

-If you encounter security vulnerability, please refer to Reporting a Vulnerability process
+If you encounter a security vulnerability, please refer to Reporting a Vulnerability process

-When contributing not obvious change to Thanos repository, please first discuss the change you wish to make via issue or slack, or any other method with the owners of this repository before making a change.
+When contributing a complex change to Thanos repository, please discuss the change you wish to make within a Github issue, in Slack, or by another method with the owners of this repository before making the change.

 Adding a large new feature or/and component to Thanos should be done by first creating a proposal document outlining the design decisions of the change, motivations for the change, and any alternatives that might have been considered.

 In the code and documentation prefer non-offensive terminology, for example: